 Choosing environmentally friendly worktops and backsplashes created from recycled materials like old bottles or bricks keeps these items out of landfills.
 Especially where they would take decades to decay.
 They also won’t harm the environment like other items that, if incorrectly disposed of, might release poisons into our atmosphere or water supply.
 With their natural colors and textures, eco-friendly countertops will not only make your kitchen more ecologically responsible, but they will also look beautiful.

-Features that conserve water
+Green Features that conserve water

 When it comes to kitchen fixtures, there are a variety of options available.
 Many can save you money and lessen your home’s environmental effect.
 Choosing faucets with aerators, which pump air bubbles into the water stream, for example, can provide pressure comparable to a normal fixture while consuming less water.
 By avoiding running cold or tepid water until the tap heats up, recirculation pumps maintain hot water at the tap and save hundreds of gallons each year.